befelix/Safe-RL-Benchmark/README.rst

 favorite interactive interpreter, include it in scripts or use some form of notebook to get started.

-There is also a notebook in the examples directory which contains the examples below.
+In the examples directory one may find a notebook containing the examples described below.

 Optimizing a Policy
 ~~~~~~~~~~~~~~~~~~~

-To get started let us try to optimize a policy on a very simple environment.
+To get started we will try and optimize a policy on a very simple environment.
 To accomplish this we need to make a few decisions.
 First we need some task to
 solve.
 This is implemented in the form of environments in the ``envs``
 module.